MH0386/face_recognition/README.md

 # Face Recognition

-Face recognition with tensorflow.
-This project is task 1 of the CodeClause Internship in Machine Learning.
+## Task 1 in CodeClause Internship in Machine Learning

+Face recognition with TensorFlow